domainownertop/somrat/exampleSite/content/english/banner.md

 ---
-title : "I'm Somrat Sorkar"
+title : "This is not Matrix.
+This is Medieval Memes."
 # full screen navigation
 first_name : ""
 last_name : ""